PIGWEB-EU/FAIR-guidelines/README.md

 Open Science is a fundamental concept on how to perform research that is increasingly adopted by the global scientific community.
 It is closely linked to FAIR, where the FAIR principles are a good way to implement some of the key aspects of Open Science.
-Therefore, to understand the broader idea behind FAIR principles and why making data FAIR is useful, we will first take a closer look at Open Science.
+To understand the broader idea behind the FAIR principles and why it makes sense to make data FAIR, let's first take a closer look at open science.

 ## Definition of Open Science